Credit Card Payment Processing Time Explained

 The short answer: most online payments take 1 to 5 business days to fully process, though the payment itself gets credited much faster.
 The exact timeline for credit card payment processing depends on how you pay and whether your bank and card issuer are the same institution.

-When you submit a payment through your card issuer's online portal or mobile app by the cutoff time (typically 5 PM in the issuer's time zone), it's usually credited the same day.
-Still, the actual funds transfer from your bank account to the issuing bank may take additional time.
+When you submit a payment through your card issuer's online portal or mobile app by the cutoff time, it's usually credited the same day.
+Under federal Regulation Z, a card issuer may not set a payment cutoff time earlier than 5 p.m. on the due date, though an in-branch cutoff can be earlier if the branch closes before 5 p.m.
+Source: CFPB Regulation Z § 1026.10.
+The actual funds transfer from your bank account to the issuing bank may take additional time.
 Mailed payments take the longest, often requiring 5 to 7 business days after the issuer receives your check.

 Payments between accounts at the same financial institution often post immediately, while external bank transfers add 1 to 3 days for ACH processing.